sunilrao1/personal_website/content/posts/cog-your-machine.md

 **Craftsman**: You’re doing work that you enjoy.
 Just getting to do the work is its own end.
 It’s an infinite game inside of the infinite game of life.

-Explorer: You don't know which type you are!
+**Explorer**: You don't know which type you are!
 You know this, you're aware of it, you're *leaning into it,* you're actively experimental and opportunistic.
 This is the most unstable of roles, and ought to resolve into one of the four aforementioned roles.

 What prompted these reflections was a recent conversation with a friend of mine.
 Discussing my own next steps, I cast aspersion on the notion of having or getting a job as a worthy goal in life.
 But even CEO’s have W2’s, my friend contended.